cseanburns/systems-librarianship/src/4a-installing-the-apache-web-server.md

 **Apache2 Ubuntu Default Page**.

 > Note that most browsers nowadays may try to force HTTPS
-> mode, and they also often hide the protocal from the URL.
+> mode, and they also often hide the protocol from the URL.
 > If your web page is not loading, make sure your URL is
 > **http://IP-ADDRESS** and not **https://IP-ADDRESS**.